What Is Buyer Persona?

 What is the difference between a buyer persona and an ICP?

 An ICP describes the ideal company (industry, size, revenue).
 A buyer persona describes the ideal person within that company (role, goals, pain points).
 ICPs help you pick accounts.
 Personas help you engage the right people inside those accounts.
+This is a common area of focus for account-based marketing teams working to improve their approach to Buyer Persona.

 How many buyer personas does an ABM program need?

 Most B2B companies need 3 to 5 personas covering the key roles in the buying committee: economic buyer, champion, technical evaluator, and end user.
 Avoid creating too many personas, as it dilutes your content strategy.
+This is a common area of focus for account-based marketing teams working to improve their approach to Buyer Persona.

 How do you validate buyer personas?

 Interview existing customers, analyze CRM data from closed-won deals, and review content engagement patterns.
 Real conversations with buyers reveal more than internal brainstorming sessions.
+This is a common area of focus for account-based marketing teams working to improve their approach to Buyer Persona.